mapmeld/panama/README.md

 https://github.com/mapmeld/panama

-This is a tutorial for using Neo4j with Web.PY server framework and real-world data from the Panama Papers.
+This is a tutorial for using Neo4j with Web.PY server framework and real-world data from the Panama Papers and Bahamas Leaks (updated October 2016).

+This data was published by the International Consortium of Investigative Journalists.
+It is legal for foreigners to have businesses and accounts in Panama, but the data includes several politicians and other public figures who did not declare these investments or are avoiding taxes.

 There are four features of this project using Neo4j searches: